 Special Equipment

-- A large pot lid, large enough to cover the Instant Pot, or the official Instant Pot Glass Lid
+- A large pot lid, large enough to cover the Instant Pot or the official Instant Pot Glass Lid

-- An Oven Mit or dry towel
+- An oven gloves or dry towel

 - A large mixing bowl